Purpose of the Policy

 - an income related employment and support allowance that was introduced on 27 October 2008

 will be entitled to remission of these board and lodging charges as the pupil will qualify for free school meals and the school will receive Pupil Premium funding to support the education of the child.

 b) Outside School Hours

 An activity is deemed to take place out of school hours if 50% or more of the whole time spent on the activity occurs out of school hours.
 In this case, and for a residential trip, this will be considered as an ‘optional extra’ and a charge will be levied which includes an appropriate element for travel costs, board and lodging costs, materials and other equipment, non-teaching costs and teaching staff costs.
 This charge will not exceed the actual cost of the provision.

 There will be no charge for music tuition if the teaching is an essential part of either the national curriculum or a public examination syllabus.
 For other music tuition charges will be made to cover the cost of that tuition.
-Financial support will be given to Pupil Premium pupils.
-No charge will be made in respect of a pupil who is looked after by the local authority.
+Financial support will be given to Pupil Premium students.
+No charge will be made in respect of a student who is looked after by the local authority.

 Design and Technology products